CreworkTeam/b2b-website/src/content/blogs/What Features Should an MVP Include.md

 ---

-## Step Four

-Use a Simple Prioritization Framework
+## Step Four: Use a Simple Prioritization Framework

 Here are the easiest frameworks founders can use.